ladih/Neural-Networks-from-Scratch/Perceptron/README.md

-Implements a basic perceptron in Python
+Implementation of a perceptron in Python

 ![Development of boundaries](Example.png)